 The ski season is now approaching, so it’s time for a look at the best new ski touring and backcountry ski kit for 2018-2019.
 Please note that the advice we give here is relevant to ski touring conditions typically found in the Europe and it’s mainly aimed at British ski tourers; ie who generally ski on holiday rather than every weekend – so if you are reading this in North America for instance, then the skis and kit that may be best for your own local conditions could be very different.
 As always, major thanks to Phil and Tom over at Backcountry UK for help and information on the latest kit developments.

 We concentrate here solely on skis that are destined to be pushed uphill for some amount of time, as well as being skied down on.
-As always with ski touring and backcountry skis, you have to make a series of compromises between ski weight and performance in different types of snow conditions etc – the good news however, is that skis are getting both lighter and better to ski on each season.
-This season sees the introduction of yet another expanding range of excellent lightweight skis from all the major manufacturers.
+As always with ski touring and backcountry skis, you have to make a series of compromises between ski weight and performance in different types of snow conditions etc. The good news however, is that skis are getting both lighter and better to ski on each season, with an ever expanding range of excellent lightweight skis from all the major manufacturers.

-With the continued increasing interest in backcountry skiing, the big name ski brands recent expansion into backcountry skiing and ski touring continues this winter, with Rossignol for instance producing a lightweight touring ski for the first time (and it’s an excellent one!)
+The big name ski brands continue to expand their lightweight freeride and ski touring offerings this winter, with Marker for instance producing a lightweight touring binding for the first time (and it’s an excellent one!)